Sanya727/DocAssistant-AI/README.md

 1. Interactive Homepage: A clean and user-friendly homepage that welcomes users to the application.
 2. AI-powered Querying: Leverage the power of the Ollama language model for general queries and document-specific questions.
-3. PDF Upload: Seamlessly upload PDF files and store them for future reference and querying.
+3. PDF Upload: Upload PDF files and store them for future reference and querying.
 4. Advanced Text Splitting: Utilizes Recursive Character Text Splitter to break down documents into manageable chunks, enhancing search and retrieval performance.
 5. Embeddings and Vector Store: Fast and efficient document embedding with FastEmbedEmbeddings and storage using Chroma for quick retrieval.
 6. Custom Prompt Templates: Tailor the interaction with the language model using customizable prompt templates to get the best responses.